Patater/modern-cmake/README.md

 You should *at least* install it locally.
 It's easy (1-2 lines in many cases), and you'll find that 5 minutes of work will save you hundreds of lines and hours of CMakeLists.txt writing, and will be much easier to maintain in the long run.

 This book tries to solve the problem of the poor examples and best practices that you'll find proliferating the web.
+A nice, slighly dated post with a similar intent can be found [here](https://rix0r.nl/blog/2015/08/13/cmake-guide/).
+You might also find that helpful for a fast introduction.